Preface Link to heading

 Therefore, I decided to write another blog post focusing on my career learnings and thoughts, as a way of celebrating my fourth anniversary of both working at Sourcegraph and my professional career.
 Be warned to take my words with a grain of salt, the same way you would interact with ChatGPT.

-Getting addicted
+Getting addicted Link to heading

 I was by no means a genius kid, and not one who would have the luxury to get in touch with computer programming in my childhood.
 No single person in my family tree knows anything about computer programming either.
 Like how many Asian parents would be pleased, I wanted to be a lawyer, a doctor.